ivovtin/Categorization/README.md

 is shifted at more that 35 it's better to put initial values closer to the estimated region and repeat procedure.

-To optain boundaries for MVA: AnalCatNewMVA2A.C
+To optain boundaries for MVA: AnalCatNewMVA2A.C <br />
-To optain boundaries for MX: AnalCatNewMX1.C
+To optain boundaries for MX: AnalCatNewMX1.C <br />